SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Acknowledgments

+Motivated by these gaps, we introduce \proposed, a realistic and reproducible benchmark designed for stage-level SAGEO analysis.
+Crucially, our benchmark is distinguished in two ways: \textbf{(1) {Comprehensive generative search environment.}} Unlike existing benchmarks that assume fixed retrieval context, \proposed~integrates a full generative search pipeline where documents are dynamically retrieved, ranked, and passed to generation.
+Each stage is modular and configurable, allowing researchers to trace how optimization signals propagate across the complete search process. \textbf{(2) Extensive corpus with rich structural annotations.} We curate a corpus of 170k web documents spanning 9 domains.
+Following guidelines published by commercial search engines, we extract both body text and rich structural information that SAGEO must navigate in practice (e.g., meta descriptions, headings, and schema markup).
+Overall, we aim to construct an environment that closely reflects real-world deployment, paving the way for optimization strategies that generalize beyond controlled settings.
 We conduct extensive experiments on \proposed~to evaluate how optimization strategies affect document visibility across the full generative search pipeline.
 Our analysis reveals that body text optimization alone, the predominant focus of prior work, remains largely insufficient in realistic generative search settings.
-It not only fails to improve generation-stage visibility but actively degrades retrieval performance, causing optimized documents to drop out of the retrieval results and never reach the generator.
-Structural information proves essential for mitigating this degradation, serving as the primary mechanism through which documents are retrieved in early pipeline stages.
-Yet further analysis reveals that the two scopes play fundamentally complementary roles, where structural information drives retrieval and informative body text remains a key factor for reranking and generation.
-Through in-depth analysis across domains, citation behavior, and optimization models, we further show that each pipeline stage prioritizes distinct document qualities, motivating the need for stage-aware optimization.
-Guided by these findings, we propose stage-aware SAGEO, a method that tailors optimization to the priorities of each generative search stage, achieving the strongest overall visibility among all evaluated strategies.
+It provides only marginal gains in generation-stage visibility and, more importantly, degrades retrieval performance, causing optimized documents to drop out of the retrieval results.
+By contrast, structural information helps mitigate this degradation by preserving signals that support document visibility in early pipeline stages.
+We also find that the two scopes play fundamentally complementary roles, with structural information driving retrieval and informative body text remaining a key factor for reranking and generation.
+Through in-depth analysis across domains, citation behavior, and optimization models, we further show that each pipeline stage prioritizes different document qualities, motivating the need for stage-aware optimization.
+Guided by these findings, we propose stage-aware SAGEO, a method that tailors optimization strategies to each stage, achieving the strongest overall visibility gain among all evaluated strategies.
 To summarize, our contributions are as follows: \begin{itemize} \item We introduce \proposed, the first benchmark that enables stage-level visibility evaluation of SAGEO.
-By integrating a full generative search pipeline with a large-scale corpus preserving rich structural information , \proposed~bridges the gap between existing benchmarks and real-world SAGE.
+By integrating a full generative search pipeline with a large-scale corpus preserving rich structural information, \proposed~bridges the gap between existing benchmarks and real-world SAGE.

 \item We provide the first empirical analysis of structural information optimization, studying how structural signals that generative search systems must navigate in practice influence visibility.

 \item Through extensive experiments, we show that current optimization approaches are insufficient in realistic settings.
 To address this, we introduce stage-aware SAGEO, providing actionable guidance to further facilitate SAGEO research. \end{itemize}